aspose-html/aspose-html-reference-tutorials/html/english/java/configuring-environment/set-character-set/_index.md

 A: Download a trial from the [Aspose releases page](https://releases.aspose.com/).

 ## Conclusion
-You now know **how to set charset** in Aspose.HTML for Java and how to **convert HTML to PDF** with the correct encoding.
+You now know **how to set charset in java** with Aspose.HTML and how to **convert HTML to PDF** with the correct encoding.
 Proper charset handling is vital for internationalization and ensures that your PDFs faithfully represent the original HTML content.
 Feel free to experiment with other charsets or output formats to fit your project’s needs, whether you’re doing an *HTML to PDF Java* workflow or a broader **Aspose HTML PDF conversion**.

 ---

-**Last Updated:** 2026-02-04
+**Last Updated:** 2026-04-05
 **Tested With:** Aspose.HTML for Java 24.12 (latest at time of writing)
 **Author:** Aspose